 Beaches in Oakville:

 South Shell Park (3376 Lakeshore Rd W, Oakville): It feels like a tropical beach with clear waters and is the ideal spot for a picnic with the family.
-The beach offers scenic views as on a clear day you can see the CN tower if looking to the East, and offers a beautiful sunrise in the evening.
+The beach offers scenic views as on a clear day you can see the CN tower if looking to the East, and offers a beautiful sunset in the evening.
+What other beaches in Southern Ontario offer these views?
 Guests can now enjoy a new lookout area and benches, along with formal beach access, pathways and stairs, paved trails, a washroom facility, covered shade structure, and playground.

 Beaches in Burlington: